-The Group combines the financial statements of the parent and its subsidiar ies line by line adding together like it ems of assets; liabilities, equity, income and expenses.
-InterGroup transactions, balances and unrealized gains on transactions between group companies are diminated.
-Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the
+The Group combines the financial statements of the parent and its subsidiaries line by line adding together like items of assets, liabilities, equity, income and expenses.
+InterGroup transactions, balances and unrealised gains on transactions between group companies are eliminated.
+Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.